 In order to focus our executive officers on achieving superior annual and long-term performance, we have structured our executive officers' compensation mix so that the majority of their compensation is contingent on achieving or surpassing our annual goals and achieving superior returns for our stockholders.
-In fact in fiscal 2011, short-term annual incentives increased as a proportion of total compensation mix.
+In fact, in fiscal 2012, short-term annual incentives together with long-term equity increased as a proportion of total compensation mix.